How to make tea: Brewing fundamentals.

 How to brew

-1 teaspoon tea of choice per cup
+1 teaspoon of tea per cup

-Hot water (check optimal temperature above)
+Hot water (check the tea’s ideal temp above)

 - Get your water temperature right, then fill your cup or teapot.

-Add milk and sweeten if desired.
+- Add milk and sugar or honey, if desired.

 Tea tips & tricks